Ellzud/foundry-cards/README.md

 `Cards in hands` and `Revealed cards` can be toggled to delete players hands or revealed cards.
 That way, Players will only have one stack to manage.
 But the related actions won't be available anymore.

 `Peek on player's hand` : Uncheck it if you don't want to be tempted !

-`Discard all hand` and `Discard all revealed cards` : Thoses actions do not depends on a specific deck and are present even if no cards are selected.

 ## For advanced users